KAI KF-21 Boramae

-The term is believed to be a combination of bor (бор; meaning "tan color") from Mongolian and mae (매; meaning "hawk") from Korean, literally translating to "tan hawk"—a reference to the plumage of a juvenile northern goshawk before reaching maturity.
+The term is believed to be a combination of bor (бор; meaning "tan color") from Mongolian and mae (매; meaning "hawk") from Korean, literally translating to "tan hawk"—a reference to the plumage of a juvenile Eurasian goshawk before reaching maturity.

 In Korean falconry tradition, birds were classified according to age and training level.
 A boramae was a hawk less than one year old that had undergone specialized training for hunting.
 As the hawk matured, it would be referred to by other names, such as sujini (수진이; over one year old) and samgyetcham (삼계참; over three years old).
 Among these, boramae represented the youngest and most vigorous stage.
-Despite its youth, a boramae—through systematic training—was capable of capturing large prey such as geese or herons.
+Despite its youth, a boramae—through systematic training—was capable of capturing large prey such as geese or herons.)
+The maiden flight was on 19 July 2022.
+Serial production started in July 2024, with the initial rollout taking place in March 2026.
+40 Block I units are scheduled for deployment beginning in September 2026; the ROKAF expects to complete additional 80 Block II units' deployment by 2032.
+It is available for export.
+The ROKAF will initially begin replacing its aging F-4D/E Phantom II and F-5E/F Tiger II jets with the KF-21.
+Over time, the KF-21 will also replace its fleet of KF-16s and F-15Ks in service.

-Thus, boramae connotes more than just age; it describes a skilled hunting hawk in its prime, trained for high-performance falconry.)
-The first test flight was on 19 July 2022.
-The serial production started in July 2024.
-40 Block I units are scheduled for delivery beginning in 2026; the Republic of Korea Air Force expects to deploy additional 80 Block II units by 2032.
-It will also be available for export.
-The Republic of Korea Air Force will initially begin replacing its F-4D/E Phantom II and F-5E/F Tiger II jets with KF-21s, which will eventually also replace the F-16 Fighting Falcon and F-15K Slam Eagle in service.
+The first mass-produced KF-21 entered service with the Republic of Korea Air Force's 156th Fighter Squadron on 22 September 2026.